 What Are the Symptoms of Social Media Addiction?

 Most people who have been close to a social media addict will believe that addiction is real.
 The classic traits are there, they are disconnected, have lost interest in usual activities, for example with refuse going to a movie, and instead spend the evening chatting on Facebook, there may be a decline in school grades, and even work performance, as more time is spent on social media and less on productive activities.
 Most social media profiles are free, but time is still money, and for example, freelancers may be earning less money as they are taking on fewer projects.
 Addicts may become angry with spouses or parents who try to force them to spend less time on social media, or disconnect from their Facebook or Instagram.
-However the telling part of social media addiction is when an addict becomes anxious, and even starts experiencing panic symptoms when their profiles are deleted, or they cannot access their social media profiles.
+However the crucial part of social media addiction is when an addict becomes anxious, and even starts experiencing panic symptoms when their profiles are deleted, or they cannot access their social media profiles.
 Addicts may refuse to take trips where they cannot access the internet, for example, and restrict themselves to urban vacations.
-Addicts can have difficulty in social situations, the classic constantly checking phone, as well as being viewed as ‘narcissistic,’ as they may be constantly posting details of their life on social media.
-The fact that social media profiles can be accessed by both phones and i-pads, and Android tablets, makes it easier than ever before to check social media every few minutes.
+Addicts can have difficulty in social situations; the classic is constantly checking of the phone, as well as being viewed as ‘narcissistic,’ as they may continuously be posting details of their life on social media.
+The fact that both phones and i-pads can access social media profiles, and Android tablets, makes it easier than ever before to check social media every few minutes.

 There are different types of social media interactions :